JihoHarrison/JihoHarrison/README.md

 - 👋 Hi, I’m @JihoKevin
-- 👀 I’m interested in Android
+- 💻 I’m interested in Android.
-- 🌱 I’m currently learning Kotlin android developing
+- 🌱 I’m currently learning Kotlin android developing.
+- currently started to study MVVM architecture.

 <!---
 JihoKevin/JihoKevin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.